stevegury/RxJava/DESIGN.md

 }
 ```

-For Java 9+, we want to use the [multi-release jar file support](http://openjdk.java.net/jeps/238).
+*NOTE: To support `Flow.Publisher` in Java 9+ without breaking Java 7+ compatibility, we want to use the [multi-release jar file support](http://openjdk.java.net/jeps/238).*

 The rule for using this type signature is: